ikkxeer/Powershell-Useful-Scripts/README.md

   Useful command to discover the hardware that the specific computer is using.
   It distributes and organizes all the information so that it is visually clear.

+- ### Get-CPU-Temp.ps1
+  Print CPU temperature in Celsius on terminal.

 - ### Get-SvManager.ps1
   Obtains and sorts the servers added to the Server Manager.
   So that they can be clearly displayed and information can be obtained from them such as the Status and the Date of the last update.